mjdanielson/Cholera-Map/Tutorial.md

 <h1 align="center"> Happy GIS Day! </h1>

-In celebration of GIS Day, we thought it would be fun to recreate John Snow's map of 1894 map of cholera outbreaks in London using Mapbox Studio and GL-JS!
+In celebration of GIS Day, we thought it would be fun to recreate John Snow's 1854 map of cholera outbreaks in London using Mapbox Studio and GL-JS!

 <p align="center">
   <img src="https://github.com/mjdanielson/Cholera-Map/blob/master/Images/broad-street-pump2.jpg">